 1911 – 1935

-The circular emblem of Stutz Motor Company featured a circle that was not at all like a classic roundel because it included a winged element in its structure.
+The circular emblem of Stutz Motor Company was unlike a classic roundel, as it incorporated a winged element into its design.
 The centerpiece was a dark red circle with fine black crosshatches.
 The hatches were so closely spaced that they resembled a rapidly spinning turbine.

 A wide white ring ran along the edge of the logo.
-This border featured several semicircular inscriptions in a grotesque font – thin, uppercase, and smooth.
-These inscriptions conveyed the company’s location, indicating its origins and highlighting the brand’s authenticity.
+This border featured several semicircular inscriptions in a grotesque, thin, uppercase, smooth font.
+These inscriptions conveyed the company’s location and origins and highlighted the brand’s authenticity.

 - The upper part contained the single word “Indianapolis.”